Below are the top questions that I am asked in a child support consultation.

 2.)
 How long will this case last?

-A child support case lasts anywhere from, after the filing, two to four months on average.
+A child custody schedule cases lasts anywhere from, after the filing, two to four months on average.

 3.)
 How many times will I have to go to court?